-- ❖ Management has to ensure that the benefits expected from an internal control system outweigh the costs.
-As a result, certain important controls like computerization of all activities within and outside the bank has not fully been put in place because it is very expensive. - ❖ Most internal control in the institution are directed towards routine transactions like deposit of cash and cheques, payment in cash and non routine transactions like disposal of the organization assets.
-This leaves gaps that are exploited by individuals in charge if disposals of the organization assets. - ❖ Human errors due to carelessness, distraction, mistakes of judgment and misunderstanding instructions undermine the effectiveness of the internal control system in equity nansana municipal council A number of management or employees circumvent controls through collusion with persons outside or inside the organization.
-For example, where duties are segregated, the employees collude to perpetuate and conceal a fraud. - ❖ 4.3.3 What the management of Nansana municipal council are doing to minimize the problems of internal control system.
+- Management has to ensure that the benefits expected from an internal control system outweigh the costs.
+As a result, certain important controls like computerization of all activities within and outside the bank has not fully been put in place because it is very expensive. - Most internal control in equity Bank (U) Ltd are directed towards routine transactions like deposit of cash and cheques, payment in cash and non-routine transactions like disposal of the bank's assets.
+This leaves gaps that are exploited by individuals in charge if disposals of the bank's assets.

+- Human errors due to carelessness, distraction, mistakes of judgment and misunderstanding instructions undermine the effectiveness of the internal control system in equity Bank (U) Ltd. - A number of management or employees circumvent controls through collusion with persons outside or inside the bank.
+For example, where duties are segregated, the employees collude to perpetuate and conceal a fraud.
+For example, security agents and cash transport agents colluded and stole one billion shillings but because of the swift respond by the security agents, the culprits were all arrested and charged with armed robbery.
+Such collusion renders segregation of duties ineffective.

+4.6.3 What the management of equity Bank (U) Ltd are doing to minimize the problems of internal control system.

-4.3.3.1 Control over disbursement of cash
+4.6.3.1 Control over disbursement of cash

-Most of the disbursements of the organization were made by cheques while minor payments were made through the petty cash fund.
+Most of the disbursements of equity Bank (U) Ltd were made by cheques while minor payments were made through the petty cash fund.
 The payment was done after all necessary processes, authorization and approval have been performed.
-Nansana municipal council has three signatories who are authorized and approved to sign authorization.
+Equity Bank (U) Ltd has three signatories who are authorized and approved to sign authorization.
 These include the managing director, director of finance and chief accountant.
 However, small amounts of less than fifty thousand (50,000/=) may be signed by the chief accountant and chief cashier for petty cash only.
 However, all these and other transactions are monitored and reviewed by the director of finance and planning and executive director, on monthly bases.

-4.3.3.2 Vote book
+4.6.3.2 Vote book

-This is the column sheet bund together in the form of the book or register is used by the organisation to record all expenditures including commitments.
+This is the column sheet bund together in the form of the book or register is used by equity Bank (U) Ltd to record all expenditures including commitments.
 The book contains the current unspent and uncommitted balances of each item, serial number, the data, amount and the payee of each voucher paid or forwarded to be paid.

-4.3.3.3 Control over paid documents
+4.6.3.3 Control over paid documents